opal16078/ML-hw1/README.md

 the features that i used are : bedrooms , bathrooms , sqft_living , sqft_lot , floors , waterfront , view ,
  condition , grade , sqft_above , sqft_basement , yr_built , yr_renovated , sqft_living15 ,
- sqft_lot15 , yr_built , lat , long
+ sqft_lot15 , lat , long

 the features not used are : ID , Date , zipcode